KieronWiltshire/nestjs-starter/README.md

 ## Description

-This is an Enterprise grade starter template for building robust, scalable, and maintainable NestJS applications.
+This is an enterprise grade starter template for building robust, scalable, and maintainable NestJS applications.
 It provides a solid foundation with best practices, security features, and production-ready configurations out of the box.
 The authentication system implements a secure JWT-based approach using JWKS (JSON Web Key Set) from your identity provider, while also supporting API key management for service-to-service communication.

 ## Table of Contents
 - [Description](#description)